 - November 3: Organization notified and agreements mailed

-Implementation: An online orientation on the Implementation grant process was held January 13.
+Assessment: An online orientation for nonprofits interested in applying for Grants to Green Assessment awards was held on March 27.
 To view a recording of this webinar, please click here.

 Applying for a Grant

 The Letter of Intent (LOI) is the first step in the application process.
 Grantees should complete and submit a Letter of Intent for an Assessment or Implementation Award.
 Grants to Green staff will then review all LOIs and invite organizations to submit Final Applications.